SELECTION OF QUESTIONS AND ANSWERS

 She had been apprehensive meeting me since I am Caucasian and she didn't know what I would do and if there would be pain involved.
 As our meeting came to a close, she was overjoyed with gratitude for the release of her pain.

 While what you did for Mrs Lam was indeed miraculous, it was only a small aspect of your wide and deep healing abilities.
 You probably know this, but it is worthwhile to point it out to you so that you can, if and when you wish to, more readily use your abilities to save more lives and relieve more sufferings, especially regarding what many call in-curable diseases.
-This will be a fitting complement to the noble work Kay is doing.

 It is funny when we think of it.
 Many people think of saving the world when they don't have the abilities though they have good intentions.
 Some actually need help themselves.
 But there are many instructors and senior practitioners in our school who have these abilities but are not doing it for some legitimate reasons.

 Many of them are honestly not confident of their own healing abilities yet -- they do not want to be charlatans, though of course being charlatans is definitely not the case.
-Some, like you, have other priorities, like devoting to Kay, your children and grandchildren, which of course must take preference.
+Some, like you, have other priorities, like devoting to your children and grandchildren, which of course must take priority.

 I am not complaining; I am only making an observation.
 I am actually quite happy with the situation as it is.
 Later this month (October 2011) I shall conduct a Chi Kung Healing course where I shall share with deserving students the philosophy, techniques and skills that have enabled me to save lives and relieve a lot of suffering.
 I am looking happily to this course as it will produce many healers who will, if and when they wish, help many people overcome so-called incurable diseases.